-107 Elliot Dorff, Conservative Judaism: Our Ancestors to our Descendants (NY: United Synagogue, 1977; revised 2nd edition, 1996), p.
-160 of 1st edition.
-The same point is made in Elliot Dorff's "The Interaction of Jewish Law with Morality," Judaism (vol. 38, no. 3, Summer 1989), pp. 455-466; Gordon Tucker, "God, the Good, and Halakhah," Judaism (vol. 38, no. 3, Summer 1989), pp. 365-376; Bradley Shavit Artson, "Halakhah and Ethics: The Holy and the Good," Conservative Judaism (vol. 46, no. 3, Spring 1994), pp. 70-88; Seymour Siegel, "Ethics and Halakhah," Conservative Judaism and Jewish Law (NY: RA, 1977), in which the author writes: "the law must be revised in light of the ethical values....
-We have a responsibility toward the historic norms which we have inherited, but this responsibility does not extend so far that we must accept them when they result in unethical situations." (p.128)
+107 Elliot N. Dorff, Conservative Judaism: Our Ancestors to our Descendants (NY: United Synagogue, 1977; revised 2d ed., 1996), p.
+160 of 1st ed.
+The same point is made in Elliot N. Dorff's "The Interaction of Jewish Law with Morality," Judaism 38 (summer 1989): 455-466; Gordon Tucker, "Cod, the Good, and Halakhah," Judaism 38 (summer 1989): 365-376; Bradley Shavit Artson, "Halakhah and Ethics: The Holy and the Good," Conservative Judaism 46 (spring 1994): 70-88; Siegel, "Ethics and the Halakhah," p.
+128, in which the author writes: "The law must be revised in light of the ethical values. . . .We have a responsibility toward the historic norms which we have inherited, but this responsibility does not extend so far that we must accept them when they result in unethical situations."

-108 Emet ve-Emunah (NY: JTS/RA/United Synagogue, 1988) at 24.
+108 Emet ve-Emunah: Statement of Principles of Conservative Judaism (New York: JTS/RA/United Synagogue, 1988), p.
+24.

-the teachings of Tanakh and our rabbinic predecessors.
+Mamzerut poses a moral problem.
+It punishes an innocent child for the sins of his or her parent.
+We are concerned for the plight of innocent children because of the teachings of Tanakh and our rabbinic predecessors.
 Our generation is part of a chain that expresses grave concern over implementing the rule of mamzerut.
-Daniel the Tailor, in a relatively late Midrash, described God shedding tears for the mamzer and promising a cleansing in the Messianic era.
-The rabbis narrowed the rules of evidence and posited medical absurdities.
+Daniel the Tailor, in a relatively late midrash, described God shedding tears for the mamzer and promising a cleansing in the Messianic era.
+The Rabbis narrowed the rules of evidence and posited medical absurdities.
 Many solutions were offered, but none sufficiently narrowed the category of mamzerut.

 We remain with halakhic dilemmas.
 When we know that a congregant obtained a civil divorce and did not obtain a get and the child of the second marriage stands before us ready to get married, what do we do?
-When we are confronted with a father who says, this child is not mine!, what do we do?
+When we are confronted with a father who says, "This child is not mine!", what do we do?
 Do we hold that these children are mamzerim and refuse to marry them?
-We are left with the challenge posited by Rabbi Seymour Siegel: "Let us do now what the Kadosh barukh Hu is to do in the future."
-109
+We are left with the challenge posited by Rabbi Seymour Siegel: "Let us do now what the Kadosh Barukh Hu is to do in the future."109

 To choose not to implement mamzerut requires humility, both in deference to Torah and to the generations of rabbis who struggled with the moral implications of mamzerut.
 And yet, mamzerut challenges us to speak with courage and clarity about how Judaism unfolds and how laws do change.
-Mamzerut is an opportunity to make explicit what was until now implicit, morality is at the center of the Halakhic process.
+Mamzerut is an opportunity to make explicit what was until now implicit, that morality is at the center of the halakhic process.

-Toolbox of Halakhic Change.
+Toolbox of Halakhic Change